 - Linux: The operating system

 - PHP: The programming language the sites are coded in

-Instead of having to install all of those software packages separately, Tasksel offers a handy way to get a LAMP stack up and running very quickly.
+Instead of having to install those software packages separately, Tasksel offers a handy way to get a LAMP stack up and running quickly.

 How Do I Install A LAMP Server Using Tasksel?

 To install a LAMP server, SSH into your new Ubuntu 16.04 server and open the terminal.
 At the terminals prompt, enter the following command:

 This will open up the Software Selection menu where you can choose the software group you would like to install.
 In this case, we’re going to install LAMP.

 Simply scroll down the menu using your keyboards arrow keys until you see the LAMP server option:

 Select this group by hitting the space bar on your keyboard.
 Next, hit the ‘tab’ key and click the “<OK>” button.